omkarauti11/Rock-vs-Mine-Prediction/README.md

 ## Model Evaluation

 The accuracy of the model is evaluated using both the training and test data.
+- Accuracy on training data: 83.42%
+- Accuracy on test data: 76.19%

 ## Making Predictions

-The trained model is used to make predictions on new data.
-An example input is provided, and the model predicts whether the object is a rock or a mine.
+The trained model is used to make predictions on new data.The model predicts whether the object is a rock or a mine.